wizardy0ga/Hashycalls/Readme.md

 ```

 ## Hashycalls Template
-To use hashycalls in your implant, include **hashycalls.h** file in any source file where you need to access the hidden function calls. **InitApiCalls** needs to be called once during runtime to populate the hashed api structure.
+To use hashycalls in your implant, include the **hashycalls.h** header file in any source file where you need to access the hidden function calls. **InitApiCalls** needs to be called once during runtime to populate the hashed api structure.
 From there, developers can access function calls using the structure itself or the **EXEC** macro.

 ```c
 # include "hashycalls.h"